Research and Consultancy

-DEV has an international reputation for its research in a range of sectors.
-Faculty research contributes significantly to academic debate and discussion, publication in peer reviewed and other academic journals, and designing and implementing cutting edge research.
+The University of East Anglia's School of International Development (DEV) has an international reputation for its research in a range of sectors.
+Research undertaken through the International Development Centre contributes significantly to academic debate and discussion, publication in peer reviewed and other academic journals, and designing and implementing cutting edge research.
 It also informs applied work, very often providing evidence for programme design, implementation and management, both at a local level, and also at an organisational, policy and strategic level.
-Researchers and external associates draw on their expertise of working in a range of developing countries to inform their approach and practice in international consultancy work.
+Researchers draw on their expertise of working in a range of developing countries to inform their approach and practice in international consultancy work.
 They are able to interact with people at a local level, and in positions of seniority; they draw on global expertise to apply lessons learnt to differing contexts; and they are driven by a deep understanding of current development issues, and the importance of addressing inequality and poverty.

-DEV has strong links with donors such as, for example, DFID, World Bank, and UN organisations.
-We actively network with NGOs, other charitable companies, and private companies, to share skills and expertise where relevant, and can provide short term, targeted inputs to programmes throughout the project cycle.
-DEV is a core partner on five DFID frameworks: The Climate Environment, Livelihoods and Infrastructure (CEIL) Professional Evidence and Knowledge Services (PEAKS); this information hub is providing a range of resources – including technical expertise, learning resources, and evidence-based publications – to DFID advisers and the wider development community.
-We are also active partners on the Global Evaluation Frameworks Agreement; the Forest Governance, Markets and Climate Services Framework; Social Development in Conflict Affected Environments framework; and Wealth Creation framework, Lot B - Rural Economic Development, Livelihoods, and Natural Resources Management.
+DEV has strong links with donors including Department for International Development (DFID), World Bank, and United Nations organisations.
+We actively network with Non-governmental Organisations, other charitable companies, and private companies, to share skills and expertise where relevant, and can provide short term, targeted inputs to programmes throughout the project cycle.
+DEV is a core partner on two DFID funded Expert Advisory Call Down Service (EACDS) frameworks: Lot C – Promoting Global Prosperity, and Lot B – Strengthening Resilience and Response to Crises.
+We are also consortium partners on two DFID Global Evaluation Framework Agreements.

 The three specialist areas of work encompassed by the Centre are: